 Why the Amazon Fires Are the World’s Problem

 The Amazon Rainforest defends the world against climate change, absorbing billions of tons of carbon from the atmosphere.
 But as deforestation rages, scientists warn the forest could instead become a major carbon emitter, with potentially dire consequences for the planet.
 In Brazil, home to over half of the rain forest, deforestation rates spiked after the 2018 election of President Jair Bolsonaro, who has questioned climate science and ran on a platform of opening up the Amazon to economic development.
 Ranchers and farmers began setting fires to make land suitable for their activities, and between August 2018 and July 2019 the Amazon lost land equivalent to twelve times the size of New York City.
 World leaders have previously helped fund the Amazon’s conservation.
 In 2019, alarmed by the Amazon’s raging fires and their global repercussions, they extended Bolsonaro an additional offer of $22 million to control the situation.
-But Bolsonaro declined, insisting it was his country’s right to manage the Brazilian Amazon.
+But Bolsonaro initially declined, insisting it was his country’s right to manage the Brazilian Amazon.
 Given the global climate ramifications of the loss of the rain forest, some experts believe that penalties—such as tourism boycotts, sanctions, and tariffs—could be necessary if Brazil refuses to contain this situation.